timweiss/WHALE-platform/README.md

 ### Experience Sampling
 We want to trigger an experience sampling form when specific events happen:
 - important: **user marks an interaction ended**
-- possibly in a specific interval
+- in a specific interval
+  - every day at the same time (triggered by `periodic` trigger)
+  - EMA: across the day, with a minimum time between samples (triggered by `random_ema` trigger)

 A sampling could include the following:
 - content separated in steps (title, position)